stronnag/LTM-lua/README.md

 Note also that in OTX 2.3.9, a bug causes no power to be supplied to the TX16S UARTS; this is fixed in the 2.3.10 nightlies.

+## Audio

+The `audio` directory contains two synthesised voice files, `ltmon.wav` and `ltmoff.wav` that may be placed in `SOUNDS/en` and used to provide audible indications (via Special Functions) that LTM forwarding is enabled / disabled.

 ### Logging

-If the variable LOGGER is set to true,  LTM binary messages written to a LOG/ file (simulator and radio)
+If the variable LOGGER is set to true,  LTM binary messages written to a LOG/ file (simulator and radio).
+It is not advised to do this on the radio.

 In the simulator human readable debug messages are generated unconditionally.